Two powerful, lightweight 18 volt drills with excellent torque for tough jobs. Set includes 2 lithium batteries which last a long time per charge.

 Makita focuses on creating tools that are both user-friendly and environmentally friendly.
 The company has continually been an innovator, incorporating new technology at times decades before the competition.
 Following are some of the innovations you'll find on Makita drills and drivers, as well as how they impact you.

-AVT (anti-vibration technology) and Advanced AVT: Based on seismic engineering, this technology significantly reduces vibration in hand tools with a three-component system.
+Anti-vibration technology (AVT) is based on seismic engineering.
+This technology significantly reduces vibration in hand tools with a three-component system.
 The result is less fatigue for the user and more power to the bit.

 Makita has five tool lines available when it comes to drills and drivers – drills bore through material, drivers set screws.